 For details on each engagement area and required criteria, visit the Engagement Areas website.

 Reflections are submitted in the GGSS portal and approved by Area Approvers in each engagement area.
 If the student's reflection does not meet all 4 areas of learning as shown in the grading rubric, a revision is required.
 The student only has one additional attempt to revise their reflection in order to complete the engagement area.The student may contact their Area Approver if the submission needs revision and clarification is needed on the feedback.
 If the student's revised reflection is denied again, they will not be able to complete the Garnet and Gold Scholar Society.

 If the student's reflection is not approved, they have one week to revise and resubmit.
 They only have one chance to revise.
 If the reflection is rejected a second time, they must submit a formal appeal if they wish to remain in the Program.

 The Synthesis Reflection gives students the opportunity to reflect on the three submitted experiences and explain in their own words how the three experiences are related, how they have developed leadership, professional, citizenship and/or research skills through those experiences and how the student collaborated with others during these experiences.
 It should document perception, awareness and knowledge about the three areas and their interconnectedness.
 The student's Overall Program Advisor reviews the completed reflection.
 Visit the Synthesis website for more information.

-- Participants have the right to appeal a missed deadline, rejection of submitted course or activity, or the evaluation results from an area or the Synthesis if he/she believes that the initial ruling was unfair.
+- Participants have the right to appeal a missed deadline, rejection of submitted course or activity, or the evaluation results from an Engagement Area Reflection or the Synthesis Reflection if they believe that the initial ruling was unfair.

 - No additional edits to the submission is allowed and a blind reviewer will evaluate the submission on the student's behalf.